Kotlin/kotlinx-kover/docs/migration-to-0.7.0.md

                     packages("com.another.subpackage")
                 }
             }
+        }

+        // configure HTML report
+        html {
+            // custom header in HTML reports, project path by default title = "My report title"

+            //  generate a HTML report when running the `check` task onCheck = false

+            // directory for HTML report
+            setReportDir(layout.buildDirectory.dir("my-project-report/html-result"))

+            // overriding filters only for the HTML report filters {
+                // exclusions for HTML reports
+                excludes {
+                    // excludes class by fully-qualified JVM class name, wildcards '*' and '?' are available classes("com.example.*")
+                    // excludes all classes located in specified package and it subpackages, wildcards '*' and '?' are available packages("com.another.subpackage")
+                    // excludes all classes and functions, annotated by specified annotations, wildcards '*' and '?' are available annotatedBy("*Generated*")
+                }

+                // inclusions for HTML reports
+                includes {
+                    // includes class by fully-qualified JVM class name, wildcards '*' and '?' are available classes("com.example.*")
+                    // includes all classes located in specified package and it subpackages packages("com.another.subpackage")
+                }
+            }
+        }

+        // configure verification
+        verify {
+            //  verify coverage when running the `check` task onCheck = true

+            // add verification rule
+            rule {
+                // check this rule during verification
+                isEnabled = true

+                // specify the code unit for which coverage will be aggregated entity = kotlinx.kover.gradle.plugin.dsl.GroupingEntityType.APPLICATION

+                // overriding filters only for current rule filters {
+                    excludes {
+                        // excludes class by fully-qualified JVM class name, wildcards '*' and '?' are available classes("com.example.*")
+                        // excludes all classes located in specified package and it subpackages, wildcards '*' and '?' are available packages("com.another.subpackage")
+                        // excludes all classes and functions, annotated by specified annotations, wildcards '*' and '?' are available annotatedBy("*Generated*")
+                    }
+                    includes {
+                        // includes class by fully-qualified JVM class name, wildcards '*' and '?' are available classes("com.example.*")
+                        // includes all classes located in specified package and it subpackages packages("com.another.subpackage")
+                    }
+                }

                 // specify verification bound for this rule bound {
                     // lower bound
                     minValue = 1

                     // upper bound
                     maxValue = 99

                     // specify which units to measure coverage for metric = kotlinx.kover.gradle.plugin.dsl.MetricType.LINE

                     // specify an aggregating function to obtain a single value that will be checked against the lower and upper boundaries aggregation = kotlinx.kover.gradle.plugin.dsl.AggregationType.COVERED_PERCENTAGE
                 }

                 // add lower bound for percentage of covered lines minBound(2)

                 // add upper bound for percentage of covered lines maxBound(98)
             }
         }
+    }

+    // configure reports for 'release' build variant androidReports("release") {
+        // same as for 'defaults' with the exception of 'mergeWith' }

 }
 ```